roman-corgi/emccd_detect/README.md

 # EMCCD Detect

 Given an input fluxmap, emccd_detect will return a simulated EMCCD detector image.

+# Version

+The latest version of emccd\_detect is 2.2.5.

 ## Getting Started
 ### Installing